Navdevl/turbohustle/content/blog/water-methanol-injection---a-octane-booster.md

 ### History

 The water methanol injection dates back to the early 1940's where it was used in the fighter aircraft of World War II .
 The injection of water methanol pumped out more power from the engine and thus enabling a good take off.
-Due to the improvements in octane rating of the gasoline the practice of water methanol injection took a halt for a while.
-But this modification can boost up the octane levels of the normal pump gas with a comparatively less cost.
+Due to the improvements in octane rating of the gasoline in the later period the practice of water methanol injection took a halt for a while.
+But with the ability to improve octane rating of the pump gas, this technique came into picture again as being a best alternative to race fuels.